ayekaunic/internChips/README.md

 # internChips
-A Python script scheduled to run every morning that checks if any internship applications expire that day and updates me and my friends about it via email.
+This script (scheduled to run every morning) fetches a list of email recipients(my batchmates) from a Google Spreadsheet, checks if any internship applictaions are expiring that day by scraping another Google Spreadsheet, and sends a reminder email to the recipients if any chips are due to expire today.
+If no chips are due, a different email is sent.
+The emails are sent using the smtplib and EmailMessage libraries.